vovanmix/react-starter/readme.md

 ```sh
 yarn test
 ```

+#### Bootstrap and font awesome
+Bootstrap and Font Awesome are already installed and included in the main less file.

 #### HTML template
 file `index.ejs` contains html that will be used for the index page for local dev.
 All the JS and CSS